Baptism (or Christening)

 Baptisms, for which there is suggested charge of £25, are held by arrangement.
-Please call into the church centre on a Tuesday evening between 6pm and 7pm to arrange a date.
+Please call into the church centre on a Tuesday evening at 6pm to arrange a date.
 But please note that during the interregnum we are restricted to having Baptisms on the second Sunday of each month at 12 noon

 Thanksgiving for the birth of a child or after adoption

 Some people feel that the promises they make at a Baptism are not for them, or not for them at a particular time.
 Or, in the case of adoption, a child may already have been Baptised.

 A thanksgiving service caters for different situations where those concerned recognise that something special has happened which they wish to mark with a service or ceremony and for which they wish to give thanks to God.
 A thanksgiving may be fairly private, with only family and close friends present, or it may be quite a public celebration.

 Thanksgiving services may be asked for by parents either before or instead of Baptism.

 Confirmation is where adults or older children who have been baptised renew or themselves the promises made for them at their baptism by their parents and godparents, making a public declaration of their faith.
 Those who have not been Baptised can also be Baptised at the same time.
 Increasing numbers of people are making their own decision to join the church.
 For some people this comes as a sudden conversion, For others, a curiosity about God or about the person of Jesus grows into a gradual awareness of His presence and an increasing conviction that there is the need for some sort of personal commitment.
 They feel the need to express that commitment by joining a worship community of the church.
 Others follow a slightly different path becoming involved through their friends or children in the activities of their local church.
 Gradually, they too, want to belong and become confirmed.